Scope of Inheritance Tax for non-Domicile UK asset holders

 The beneficiary’s domicile or residence status is irrelevant for UK inheritance tax purposes.

 Rate of Tax

 Every individual has a Nil Rate Band (currently £325,000) to offset against his chargeable assets.

-Since 6 April 2017, an additional Residential Nil Rate Band may be available if the deceased’s main residence (or equivalent value if it has been sold) is included in their chargeable estate and is left to one or more direct descendants.
+Since 6 April 2017, an additional Residential Nil Rate Band may be available.
+If the deceased’s primary residence (or equivalent value) is inclusive in their chargeable estate.

-The Residential Nil Rate Band increases each year up to a maximum of £175,000 in 2020/21 but gradually tapers away where the chargeable estate is worth more than £2 million.
+The Residential Nil Rate Band increases yearly to a maximum of £175,000 in 2020/21.
+Gradually tapers away where the chargeable estate is worth more than £2 million.